damianavila/blog/posts/draft.md

 # First impressions (someone has beaten me to it...)

-Ok, the first idea coming to my mind was to somehow implement MyST support in Nikola.
+The first idea that came to my mind was to somehow implement MyST support in Nikola.
 But, hey, somebody probably already thought about this before me.
 So I made a search to see if this was not previously explored by others.
 And indeed that was the case!
 Roberto, the Nikola creator, wrote a plugin for MyST about a year ago (there is a brief